COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

    for line folding and prefixing characters where necessary.
 12. A new line character always follows the final semicolon of a semicolon-delimited text field.
 13. Looped data names should use the same delimiter for all items in the same column.
+14. Category names in a category definition should be presented CAPITALISED in `_name.category_id`, `_name.object_id` and `_definition.id`
+15. Category names in data item definitions should be presented in canonical case, that is, with proper names (e.g. Wyckoff) capitalised and no leading capital letter.
+16. Enumerated values for case-insensitive data items should be output with a leading capital letter.

 ### 2.2 Lists